Emma Lavandier

 She has performed in venues such as Carnegie Hall (Weill recital hall), Symphony Space, the Sheen Center and the Cell Theatre in New York City.

 Emma was a soloist in Mozart's Requiem with NJCU Choral Productions.
 She recently sang in Rossini's Petite Messe Solennelle (chorus and solo) with the ensemble Quadrivium in Paris.
-She is a current member of the Chœur Vittoria Île-de-France (direction Michel Piquemal), with regularly concerts at venues such as the Cathédrale Saint-Louis des Invalides, the Église Saint-Eustache and the Opéra de Tours.
-She recently joined the vocal ensemble Ligéia.
+She has sung with the Chœur Vittoria Île-de-France (direction Michel Piquemal), joined the vocal ensemble Ligéia (direction Daniel Asensio) and is a current member of the Chœur Stella Maris (direction Olivier Bardot).
+Upcoming projects include a chamber music program with the Ensemble Pyxis.

 Emma is a voice teacher, diction coach, and co-founder of DictionBuddy, the mobile application of lyric diction created by singers for singers.
 She was a faculty at the Hudson School (Hoboken, NJ) and at the New Jersey City University.
 She currently teaches voice, choir and piano in Paris.